 We generally send out e-mail notifications once a week concerning all cases which have been filed since the previous notice.

 The Securities Act of 1933 and the Securities Exchange Act of 1934 are the main federal laws which prohibit such conduct.
 The text of these statutes is available at Securities Lawyer's Deskbook run by the University of Cincinnati College of Law.
 The URL is: http://taft.law.uc.edu/CCL/index.html.
-In addition, the states have securities laws, known as blue sky laws, which are also designed to protect individual investors.
+In addition, the states have their own securities laws, known as blue sky laws, which are designed to protect individual investors.

 Unfortunately, we cannot remove or de-index documents containing your name/your client’s name that are posted on the Securities Class Action Clearinghouse (SCAC) website.
 The SCAC operates as a public repository of court documents, news articles, and press releases.
 The goal of the SCAC is to make information about securities class action lawsuits available to scholars, judges, lawyers, investors, policymakers and the media.
 While we understand your/your client’s interest in anonymity, all information and documents in the SCAC are pulled from publicly available sources and form part of the historical record for a particular case.